Kusum-k/Agrolens/README.md

 4. Dashboard displays risk score and advisory
 5. Automated alerts sent if risk exceeds threshold
 6. Data stored for analytics and model improvement

+## 📄 License

+MIT License - see LICENSE file for details.